dataplaywithvenkat/Road-Safety-Data-Analysis/README.md

 Fig. 1.3 illustrates the relation between accidents that occurred on different road types based on the area (urban or rural) and the sex of the casualty.
 It shows that urban single carriageway road types have the maximum number of casualties, with around 15,000 females and 23,500 males.
 The data also suggests that casualties are more likely to occur in urban areas compared to rural areas.

-## b) Patterns Between Local Authorities in Accidents with Killed or Seriously Injured (KSI) Casualties
+## Patterns Between Local Authorities in Accidents with Killed or Seriously Injured (KSI) Casualties

 ![fig2.1](figures/fig2.1.png)
 ### Fig 2.1